Compare Listings

 Snowy Owl – Great Point Nantucket – Photograph by Quint Waters

 Over the last 10 years Nantucket has seen a significant increase in grey seals.
 They have learned to call the point home.
-Though cute, if the seals are on the sand, the Trustees of the Reservation advise you to stay away from them.
-They can be territorial and have made it difficult for fisherman to reel in their fish to the beach due to challenging you to a game of tug of war!
-Because seals are their main predators, the Great White Shark has been seen in the waters off of Great Point.
-A few years ago, some fisherman witnessed a seal attack from a Great White shark.
-I am sure they will never forget this once in a lifetime experience!
+Although the seals appear friendly, the Trustees of Reservation advise visitors to stay away from all wildlife.
+Seals can be territorial and have even made it difficult for fisherman to reel in their fish.
+Due to the increasing seal populations, Great White Sharks have been increasingly seen in the waters off of Great Point.
+Recently, a fisherman witnessed a seal attack from a Great White.
+These are just a handful of the once-in-a-lifetime experiences that await you at Great Point!

 Great Point Nantucket